 Certain eye doctors offer treatment methods known as myopia control or myopia management.
 These include orthokeratology, bifocal or multifocal contact lenses, and eye drops like low dose atropine.
 Regular eyeglasses and contact lenses don't prevent its progression but do correct myopia so the child can see and function normally.

-If your child shows signs of myopia, schedule an eye exam with Westminster Eyecare Associates in Providence as soon as possible.
+If your child shows signs of myopia, schedule an eye exam with Westminster Eyecare Associates Inc. in Providence as soon as possible.

 How is myopia diagnosed?